Model Based Systems Engineering - why it's relevant for modern teams

 In a world where engineering teams must navigate growing complexity, tighter schedules, and the need for remote collaboration, MBSE offers a way forward.
 By adopting this approach, teams can achieve faster development cycles, fewer errors, and higher-quality products.
 Cloud-based platforms are key to making this transformation practical and accessible, positioning MBSE as a vital tool for modern engineering workflows.

-How does Model-Based Systems Engineering (MBSE) help distributed teams collaborate more effectively?
+Q: How does Model-Based Systems Engineering (MBSE) fundamentally change traditional engineering workflows?